Court Oak Road

 - Expertise in meeting the needs of students with epilepsy and/or associated neurological conditions

-Subject areas include Art and Design, Creative Media Production, Health and Social Care, Horticulture, Hospitality, Information Technology, Motor Vehicle Studies, Performing Arts, Powerchair Football, Sport and Trades.
-A Supported Internship study programme could also be followed, which involves spending the majority of time with an employer in a real job role.
-We have a dedicated Employment Pathways curriculum.
+Subject areas include Art and Design, Creative Media Production, Health and Social Care, Horticulture, Hospitality, Information Technology, Motor Vehicle Studies, Performing Arts, Powerchair Football, Retail and Customer Service, Sport and Trades.

 Enrichment programmes help you to develop your self-esteem, confidence and independence.
 Our residential curriculum develops essential skills for personal development such as independent living and social skills.